roottoor1234/AI-VoiceBot-With-Rasa-and-Azure-Integration-stt-tts-/README.md

-# Quickstart: Synthesize speech in Unity using the Speech SDK for Unity
+# Quickstart: Synthesize speech in Unity using the Speech SDK for Unity and make it AI Using Rasa chatbot

 This sample demonstrates how to synthesize speech in [Unity](https://unity3d.com/).